Bittersweet Love - Кэтти Уильямс - CHAPTER TWO Читать онлайн любовный роман

 She promptly relegated the entire incident to the back of her mind and forgot about it.
 That was the one thing to be said for working for Kane Marshall.
 It was impossible to concentrate on anything else when he was around.
 He was a sure-fire cure for most problems, be-cause the minute she stepped foot into the office she immediately forgot about them all.

 He was already there when she arrived there the following morning.
 He had loosened his tie and the sleeves of his white silk shirt were rolled to the elbows.
+He looked as though he had been hard at it for hours, even though it was still only eight-thirty in the morning.

 ‘Good morning,’ Natalie said, hanging up her light-weight jacket and automatically pouring them both a cup of coffee.
 Her huge grey eyes were level and serene, but inside her head a thousand thoughts were seething.
 Where had he and Anna gone after the restaurant?
 Had they made love?
 The thought pierced through her and she firmly pursed her lips together just in case some unwary moan escaped.